aws/aws-for-fluent-bit/troubleshooting/debugging.md

 ### Plugin Specific Issues

+#### Tail input Ignore_Older

+The [tail input](https://docs.fluentbit.io/manual/pipeline/inputs/tail) has a setting called `Ignore_Older`:
+> Ignores files which modification date is older than this time in seconds.
+Supports m,h,d (minutes, hours, days) syntax.

+We have seen that if there are a large number of files on disk matched by the Fluent Bit tail `Path`, then Fluent Bit may become slow and may even lose logs.
+This happens because it must processes watch events for each file.
+Consider setting up log file deletion and set `Ignore_Older` so that Fluent Bit can stop watching older files.

 #### rewrite_tag filter and cycles in the log pipeline

 The [rewrite_tag](https://docs.fluentbit.io/manual/pipeline/filters/rewrite-tag) filter is a very powerful part of the log pipeline.
 It allows you to define a filter that is actually an input that will re-emit log records with a new tag.